 For as long as he can remember Drewfus has had a passion for all of the Arts and Sciences.
-He obtained a BSc in Maths and Physics with first class honours and a PhD in physics at UWA.
-Whilst at the same time taking an active interest in painting, writing, philosophy, spirituality and issues of peace and justice.
+He obtained a BSc in Maths and Physics with First Class Honours and a PhD from UWA.
+At the same time, he took an active interest in painting, writing, philosophy, spirituality and issues of peace and justice.

-In 2001 Drewfus was severely burned whilst on an art trip to a remote aboriginal group in the Gibson Dessert in Central Western Australia.
-Despite burn to over 50% of his body and losing some of his fingers and toes miraculously he survived even after 17 days in a coma.
-Even as he was being burnt he consciously sacrificed his left hand to save his right and vowed that if he survived he would be a really great artist.
-The numinous experiences he had in the coma he knew in some way had greatly expanded his consciousness and would further influence his art.
+In 2001 Drewfus was severely burnt whilst on an art trip to a remote Aboriginal group in Central Australia.
+Despite burns to over 50% of his body and losing the fingers of his left hand and some toes, miraculously survived after 17 days in a coma.
+Even as he was being burnt he consciously sacrificed his left hand to save his right and vowed to be a really great artist if he survived.
+The numinous experiences he had in the coma have greatly expanded his consciousness and continue to influence his art.